techgnosis/tanzu-gitops/README.md

 TAC:
 * Build trusted Helm charts and images onto your golden image
 * Provide helpful audit information for the images, like CVE scans and open-source licenses
+TAS4K8s:
+* Managed multi-tenancy for small stateless applications too small for a cluster

 Note: This repo will need some tweaking to work in your environment.
-See [TODO](#TODO)

-## Benefits
-* Easy for a single platform team to manage multiple clusters with Tanzu Mission Control
-* Change management/auditing - All the infrastructure and application config is in code, including secrets.
-There is nothing stored in Vault or in S3 somewhere.
+I tried to keep things as portable as possible but mistakes were made.

-## Pre-reqs
+## Pre-reqs (to use my code as-is)
+* TKGI installed and ready to go
+* A VSAN datastore named `vsanDatastore`
-* A vanilla Kubernetes cluster
+* `tkgi` to create Kubernetes clusters
 * `helm` to install the Helm operator
 * `kapp` to install everything else
 * `bash` to run all the install scripts